 Move over BRIC; PICKIMM is here.
-Why you should consider other developing locations for foreign investment.

 Often heralded as the power houses of the 21st century, the BRIC countries (Brazil, Russia, India and China) have had a huge amount of buzz around them since the millennium.
 When thinking of exporting, this famous acronym usually springs to mind, but Talking Heads can reveal why the BRIC countries might not still be the only option when exporting or setting up operations abroad.

 Based on a Fortune 500 article entitled ‘The New World of Business’.